eimis-ans/eimis-synapse/README.md

 - an account in OVH hosting provider and its credentials (application key, application secret, consumer secret and endpoint)
-- to store Terraform state files : an S3 object storage with the credentials to connect to (access key, secret key, endpoint and region) and a bucket named terraform-states-hp-myenv for example.
+- to store Terraform state files : a S3 object storage with the credentials to connect to (access key, secret key, endpoint and region) and a bucket named terraform-states-hp-myenv for example.
 - to reach the future synapse homeserver : a valid dns zone hosted by OVH
 - to send some mails to users : a valid access to a SMTP service